A BRIEF HISTORY OF BULGARIA

 This arrangement was only a stopgap measure.
 In 1908 the Bulgarians overturned it.
 On 5 October Prince Ferdinand announced the complete independence of Bulgaria.
 He became King Ferdinand of Bulgaria.

 Meanwhile at the beginning of the 20th century Turkish rule in Europe was crumbling.
 The Turks were faced with rebellions.
 The Balkan states feared that the great powers might intervene.
 They wanted to liberate the territories still held by the Turks - and impose their own solutions.
 So they formed a triple alliance of Serbia, Bulgaria and Greece.

 In October 1912 the three countries invaded Turkish territory in Europe.
 However the great powers did interfere.
 They insisted that an independent Albania be created.
 The three allies could do what they wanted with the rest of Turkish territory.

-Then came the First World War.
-Germany persuaded Bulgaria to join its side promising territory as a reward.
+Then in 1914 came the First World War.
+In October 1915 Germany persuaded Bulgaria to join its side promising territory as a reward.
 However an allied blockade cause severe shortages in Bulgaria and eventually near starvation.
 Then in September 1918 French and British troops entered Bulgaria and on 29 September 1918 Bulgaria signed an armistice.
 On 3 October 1918 Ferdinand abdicated.
 His son Boris III replaced him.

 In 1919 Bulgaria was forced to sign the treaty of Neuilly-sur-Seine.
 She lost significant parts of her territory.
 Furthermore Bulgaria was not allowed to have more than 20,000 men in her army and she was forced to pay reparations (a form of compensation for the war).
 However the reparations were cancelled in 1932.